learnk8s/knote-js/01_writing_a_note_taking_app.md

-**TL;DR:** In chapter 1 of this mini-series, you'll learn how to create a note-taking app, containerize it, and upload it to Docker Hub.

-So you want to get started with Kubernetes, but don't understand where to begin.

-In order to get comfortable with a new tool, you need hands-on experience to use it effectively.

-That's why this mini-series was created.

-In this series, you'll learn to develop an app using Node.js, deploy it to a local Kubernetes cluster, scale the app, and deploy it to Amazon Web Services on a production-grade Kubernetes cluster.
+In this series, you'll learn to develop an app using Node.js, deploy it to a local Kubernetes cluster, scale it, and deploy it to Amazon Web Services on a production-grade Kubernetes cluster.

-And in this particular article, you'll cover the development of an app that you'll use throughout this series.
+And in this particular article, you'll cover the development of an app you'll use throughout this series.

 Here's how the development will unfold.